The Montagu Hospital is a 40-bed unit with a Casualty Department, Maternity section, beds for ill adults and children, and a small operating theatre.

 * for many years the "Friends" provided a garden service to maintain the hospital gardens

-* the refreshments enjoyed by the staff at the hospital and clinic are sponsored by the "Friends"
+* the refreshments enjoyed by the staff at the hospital and clinics are sponsored by the "Friends"

-* the purchase of flat-screen TVs for the clinic and hospital and the provision of educational and entertainment DVDs
+* the purchase of flat-screen TVs for the clinics and hospital and the provision of educational and entertainment DVDs

 The "Friends" continue with their work unabated dealing with new projects as they arise.
-The current projects involve an upgrade of the Children's Ward, purchase of new equipment for the Casualty Department and Operating Theatre, and upgrades/renovation of the facilities at the Clinic downtown.
+The projects involve an upgrade of the Children's Ward, purchase of new equipment for the Casualty Department and Operating Theatre, upgrades/renovation of the facilities at the Clinic downtown as well as R90,000 for the Ashton and Zolani Clinics.